tarunkumar519/articles/ckydz26hj033g8gs132bmaee1.md

 ## UAC bypass

 UAC means 'User Account Control'.
-Yes, even if your computer has tight securities like when you try to install an app, the UAC dialogue box appears asking  a simple'Yes' or 'No'.
+Yes, even if your computer has tight securities like when you try to install an app, the UAC dialogue box appears asking  a simple 'Yes' or 'No'.
 We're going to bypass and go further.

 ![UAC prompt screen](https://cdn.discordapp.com/attachments/914907771063894059/925379076624113734/IMG_0014.jpg)